Glossary of ballet: Balancé

-(/fr/; "balanced") A rocking sequence of three steps—fondu, relevé, fondu (down, up, down)—executed in three counts.
+(/fr/; "to swing or rock") A rocking sequence of three steps—fondu, relevé, fondu (down, up, down)—executed in three counts.
 Before the first count, one foot extends in a dégagé to second position (balancé de côté) or to the front (balancé en avant) or rear (balancé en arrière).
 The second foot in the sequence (in any direction) assembles behind the first to relevé in fifth or fourth position.

 Balançoire

 (/fr/; "swing [children's toy]") Swinging the working leg between front (devant) and back (derrière) through first position, usually in conjunction with grands battements or attitudes and involving seesaw like shifting of the upper body in opposition to the legs.
 Similar to en cloche.